department-of-veterans-affairs/lighthouse_gem_denylist/README.md

 With this line in place, `bundle install` will fail if you attempt to include any gems from [gem_denylist.yml](./gem_denylist.yml).

+### Overriding the denylist

+If you need to override the denylist, create a `gem_allowlist.yml` in your project alongisde your Gemfile.
+Inside this file, include an array of gem names to allow.
+These will override the default denylist.
+See the [`with_allowlist_override` example](./examples/with_allowlist_override).

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, test the plugin by running `bundle install` in any of the directories in the [examples](./examples) folder.